 Dow Chemical challenged the privileged nature of several emails involving Texas Brine’s in-house lawyers, and the court recognized the difficulty in assessing in-house lawyers’ privilege assertions.
 The court found it “more difficult” to define the privilege’s scope because in-house counsel “serve multiple roles,” including non-legal ones, and have an “increased level of participation in the day-to-day operations of the corporation.”

 The Primary Purpose or A Primary Purpose?

-Because of a perceived increase in corporate counsel’s business roles, the court required the Texas Brine lawyers to prove that “the primary purpose” of the emails was to secure legal advice.
+Because of a perceived increase in corporate counsel’s business roles, the court required the Texas Brine lawyers to prove that legal advice was “the primary purpose” of the emails.
 The court explained this “test” as whether the in-house lawyer participated in the communication “primarily for the purpose of rendering legal advice.”
 Merely identifying a legal issue in the email is insufficient—the “lawyer’s role as a lawyer must be primary to her participation.”

 The court did not otherwise define this test, leaving some open questions.
 By using the phrase “the primary purpose” rather than “a primary purpose,” did the court apply a but-for causation standard—meaning that the lawyer would not have engaged in the communication but for giving legal advice?